Particle: Statistical mechanics

+Astrophysics

+Astrophysics uses the idea of "particles" on many levels.
+Particle radiation is emitted by stars, cosmic rays are high energy particles (primarily bare atomic nuclei), components in planetary rings, components of solar wind, meteors, hydrogen nuclei inside the Sun, dust particles aggregating into planets and interstellar gas collapsing to form a star.

+Self-gravitating systems of point particles representing stars are used to model galaxy formation.

 N-body simulation

 In computational physics, N-body simulations (also called N-particle simulations) are simulations of dynamical systems of particles under the influence of certain conditions, such as being subject to gravity.
 These simulations are common in cosmology and computational fluid dynamics.

 N refers to the number of particles considered.
 As simulations with higher N are more computationally intensive, systems with large numbers of actual particles will often be approximated to a smaller number of particles, and simulation algorithms need to be optimized through various methods.

+Atmospheric science

+In atmospheric science a particle is a small localized object which can be described by several physical or chemical properties, such as volume, density, or mass.
+Dust, soot, and smoke are larger forms of particulate matter with smaller forms being atoms and molecules.

+Soil science

+Soil is considered composed of particles.
+The discrete particles in soil are solid; they cannot move relative to each other as easily as particles in a liquid.
+Force on the soil is transmitted by points of contact between the soil particles, with some of the force deforming the particles.
+The particles slide past each other in response to the force.

 Distribution of particles

 Examples of a stable and of an unstable colloidal dispersion.

 Colloidal particles are the components of a colloid.
 A colloid is a substance microscopically dispersed evenly throughout another substance.
 Such colloidal system can be solid, liquid, or gaseous; as well as continuous or dispersed.
 The dispersed-phase particles have a diameter of between approximately 5 and 200 nanometers.
 Soluble particles smaller than this will form a solution as opposed to a colloid.
 Colloidal systems (also called colloidal solutions or colloidal suspensions) are the subject of interface and colloid science.
 Suspended solids may be held in a liquid, while solid or liquid particles suspended in a gas together form an aerosol.
 Particles may also be suspended in the form of atmospheric particulate matter, which may constitute air pollution.
 Larger particles can similarly form marine debris or space debris.
 A conglomeration of discrete solid, macroscopic particles may be described as a granular material.